What are Progress Profiles?

 How can I find my Progress Profile?

 Progress Profiles can be accessed directly here: www.kent.ac.uk/student/progress-profiles or via the link on the top banner of the Student Guide.
-The link is also available on the Student Success webpage and Moodle page as well as embedded in various Divisional Moodle pages.
+The link is also available on the Student Success Moodle page as well as embedded in various Divisional Moodle pages.

 I'm not sure what all the numbers mean.